-The impact of financial crime socially and economically in trade finance is so huge it is almost beyond measure or quantification.
-When the 2013 Financial Conduct Authority Thematic Review on Trade Finance revealed that many firms could do far more to protect themselves from financial crime, Lloyds Banking Group decided to take action.
-Enhanced training and education were fundamental to their plans.
+When the Financial Conduct Authority Thematic Review on Trade Finance revealed that many firms could do far more to protect themselves from financial crime, Lloyds Banking Group decided to take action.

-To train staff and develop knowledge and understanding on trade based money laundering
+To train staff and develop their knowledge and understanding on trade based money laundering